marcushat/RollingCurlX/README.md

 $RCX->execute();
 ```

-Thats pretty much it for a simple request.
 See?
 Easy.
-No more need to wait between making multiple api calls.
+Thats pretty much it for a simple request.

-But there's more if you need it...
+There's more if you need it though...
 ```php
 //Set a timeout on all requests:
 $RCX->setTimeout(3000); //in milliseconds